szlaskidaniel/risco-service/README.md

 The purpose of this service was to separate Risco API endpoints from Homebridge.
 During my tests Homebridge was quite unresponsive and prone to strange behaviours / delays.
 If you're already have a hardware where you run Homebridge, you can also install separate service for Risco Alarm, that handle all logic inside and expose only http endpoint where from Homebridge / any other platform you can read / arm / disarm your Risco.
 Polling is enabled by default.

+Service by default saves last known status (if changed) into file.
+That way even if service is restarted - last status from file is read.

 ## Available methods

 - GET /alarm/check - get Risco Status (3 - disarmed, 1 - armed)